Laying healthy foundations for sleep in the fourth trimester.

 During the fourth trimester, parents are learning on the fly, especially when it comes to ensuring quality sleep for themselves and their growing little one.
 Infants will be adapting to sudden daily and nightly patterns, plus all of the overwhelming stimuli in their external environment.
 On top of that, moms and dads are figuring out how to navigate the responsibilities of parenthood, including caring for their baby and, somehow, themselves.
 Getting good rest is one of the biggest challenges a young family faces in this three-month window!

 The point of acknowledging the fourth trimester as the true conclusion of pregnancy is that it’s full of ups and downs, and new parents deserve support in riding those waves so that they can strike a balance that works for the entire household.
-A huge step in achieving this is planning your baby’s sleep schedule so everyone’s getting the rest they need.
+A huge step in achieving this is ensuring that you are still getting adequate rest even if that might look different post-baby.

 Building healthy habits early

-Research tells us that babies who sleep well from an early age are healthier later in childhood, and the fourth trimester is the best time to begin sleep training.
-By being proactive about establishing a routine for your newborn immediately, they’ll only know structured sleep from day one, which will make sleep training less stressful for both of you.
+Research tells us that babies who sleep well from an early age are healthier later in childhood, and the fourth trimester is the best time to start introducing healthy sleep habits.
+By being proactive about establishing a loose routine for your newborn, it will help invite in a bit more structure for both of you, and build healthy sleep hygiene for your baby in the future.

 Utilize their awake windows to dictate feeding/sleeping times

 Newborn awake windows generally last between 60-90 minutes, so you can expect plenty of napping throughout the day.
-Once you’ve figured out your baby’s specific windows, you can accommodate their waking hours with expertly timed feedings that will then benefit their sleep.
+Once you’ve figured out your baby’s specific windows, you can accommodate their waking hours with feedings that will also benefit their sleep.
 The interconnectedness of feeding and sleeping gives parents the opportunity to arrange their newborn’s days and nights around their two most basic yet crucial needs.
+While you may have heard that an eat/play/sleep schedule is ideal, this can sometimes feel unrealistic for parents to follow.
+Instead if might look more like eat/play/eat/sleep or some variation of this.
+This is not something to stress about, but can just help you invite in some routine where possible.

-Another component of restful sleep is the environment.
-Your baby is probably sleeping in your bedroom during the fourth trimester—whether they’re next to your bed or in a nursery nearby, this room should be quiet, dark, and at a nice temperature to provide substitute cues for their not-yet-functional circadian rhythm.
+Another component of restful sleep is your baby’s sleep environment.
+Your baby is probably sleeping in your bedroom during the fourth trimester (and beyond)—whether they’re next to your bed or in a nursery nearby, this room should be quiet, dark, and at a nice temperature to provide substitute cues for their not-yet-functional circadian rhythm.
 That comfort is a major factor in encouraging quality rest for your little one, and you’ll want to mitigate any distractions in their nursery.
-You could even use sound machines to mask disruptive noises.
+You could even use sound machines to mask disruptive noises and help mimic some of the sounds they were used to hearing in the womb.

-Of course, it’s essential to follow safety guidelines for baby sleep pertaining to the crib itself, too.
-Other recommended practices include placing your baby on their back, opting for a firm mattress with a fitted sheet, and keeping soft bedding, pillows, and stuffed animals out of the crib entirely.
+Of course, it’s important to follow safety guidelines for baby sleep pertaining to the crib or bassinet itself, too.
+Other recommended practices include placing your baby on their back, opting for a firm mattress with a fitted sheet, and keeping soft bedding, pillows, and stuffed animals out of the crib entirely until age one.

-Take note of their sleep cues and nuances
+Take note of your baby’s sleep cues and nuances

-No matter what, night wakings will be a frequent occurrence… ah, the nature of new parenthood!
-At this age, babies are too young to self-soothe, so they’ll seek comfort and reassurance when they wake at night in addition to feeding and changing.
-If your newborn is easily overstimulated, you might be dealing with more night wakings than usual.
-They could also be light sleepers, which complicates that crib transition.
-Whatever the obstacle, My Sweet Sleeper is here for you!
+No matter what, night wakings will be a frequent occurrence and babies will seek comfort and reassurance when they wake at night in addition to feeding and changing.
+If your newborn is easily overstimulated, you might be dealing with more night wakings than usual or they could be light sleepers, which complicates that crib transition.
+Whatever the obstacle, just remember that this season won’t last forever and even with some subtle shifts sleep can improve.

 Make the most of the fourth trimester

 Admittedly, not a lot about the fourth trimester is stable.
 There will be dirty diapers, empty bottles, and piles of laundry, but there will also be immense happiness thanks to the bundle of joy you’ve brought home.
 Your family is still under construction!
-Though these initial few months of parenthood bring plenty of unknowns, you can take advantage of this time to get your baby on track for healthy, balanced sleep within the year
+Though these initial few months of parenthood bring plenty of unknowns, by implementing some of these healthy foundations, your baby’s sleep can get off to a good start!

 Don’t sweat baby sleep in the fourth trimester: it’ll all come together, especially with My Sweet Sleeper on your side.
-We specialize in helping families achieve their sleep goals, from newborns to toddlers.
+We specialize in helping families achieve their sleep goals, and we have a newborn class just for you to help guide you in this unknown stage.
 For further pediatric sleep support, book a consultation today!

 Previous